Terriao/OpenJND/README.md

 Suggested additions especially welcome:

 - Learning-based JND models (deep-network predictors, perceptual GAN-style approaches)
-- Colour-aware JND (the current catalogue is grayscale-first)
+- Colour-aware JND (the current catalogue is grayscale-first, with Yang et al. as the only YCbCr entry)
 - 360-degree, light-field, or stereoscopic JND
 - Faster GPU-resident reimplementations of the transform-domain methods